 Ha Long Bay

-The ‘Bay of descending dragons’ is the most visited tourist attraction in north Vietnam, boasting of a 120 km long coastline.
+The ‘Bay of descending dragons’ is one of the most visited Vietnam’s hot spots, boasting of a 120 km long coastline.
 The bay features thousands of islands, surrounded by lush green vegetation, forming a spectacular panoramic view of limestone pillars.
 With its aqua green waters and the pillars jutting out like sea dragons, the bay reminds one of the scenes from a fairy tale.